Skip to navigation

 Equinox: The bigger circle of the ecliptic interects the bigger circle of the celestial equartor.

 I was learning new and strange terms by the dozen: 'heavely bodies' rotated round the 'glob', and one instrument was useful 'to find out the aware of the fact that, the Jaipur time is observed solar system'.
-I thoroughly enjoyed trying to piece together any sense from Ashok Choudhary's epic guidebook ('He knows English French & German languages', according to the preface) and hoped I could pick up some of his other tomes; I idly wondered whether he'd had anything to do with the planetarium in Hyderabad...
+I thoroughly enjoyed trying to piece together any sense from Ashok Choudhary's epic guidebook ('He knows English French & German languages', according to the preface) and I hope I can pick up some of his other tomes; I idly wondered whether he'd had anything to do with the crazy commentary in the planetarium in Hyderabad...

 The Palace of the Winds